 Claim #3 – “The Oil Industry Has Pressured Governments to Stop all Climate Policy” - FALSE

-Canadian oil and gas producers are world-class leaders when it comes to environmental protections and new clean tech initiatives to make their footprints smaller.
+Canadian oil and gas producers are world-class leaders when it comes to environmental protections and new clean tech initiatives.

-Canadian oil and gas companies are the largest spenders on clean technology in the country, accounting for roughly 75% of approximately $1.4 billion spent annually.
-In 2016, the sector spent $3.7 billion on environmental protection, or about 44% of total spending that year.
+For example, the oil and gas sector is the largest spender on clean technology in the Canada, accounting for roughly 75% of approximately $1.4 billion spent annually.
+To add, in 2016, oil and gas companies spent $3.7 billion on environmental protections - or about 44% of total spending that year - also much higher than any other industry.

 Canada is a first mover and remains the only top supplier of oil to the USA with carbon pricing initiatives - since 2007.